 - The Edit the chart option can be used to open the right side panel for editing the chart.

-- Locate the cursor where Bar chart text / label is shown.
+- Locate the cursor where the Bar chart text/label is shown.
 Open the list.

 - Explore the types.